kny5/fabacademy_antonio_anaya/docs/projects/for_replication.md

 ## Description

-MILQ its a device for checking the freshness of a milk sample by measuring electrical conductivity, it uses a disposable espresso cup as sample collector and plots a graph on its LCD display.
+MILQ its a device for checking the freshness of a milk sample by measuring electrical conductivity, it uses a disposable espresso cup as sample collector and plots a graph on its LCD display, and reads FDX RFID 134KHZ animal earring tags.

 Characteristics:

 - Based on ATSAMD11C14A ARM 32 bits Microcontroller.
 - up to 800 Samples on 10 secs.
 - 9V battery
+- Reads FDX Animal tag rfid.

 Results obtained:

 The device measures electrical conductivity of samples, thus it could be programmed to measure pH of substances.
+You can check this [tests](#test)

 ## License